medleyjs/medley/docs/Plugins-Guide.md

 *Why is encapsulation important?*<br>
 Well, let's say you are creating a new disruptive startup, what do you do?
 You create an api server with all your stuff, everything in the same place, a monolith!<br>
 Ok, you are growing very fast and you want to change your architecture and try microservices.
 Usually this implies an huge amount of work, because of cross dependencies and the lack of separation of concerns.<br>
-Fastify helps you a lot in this direction, because thanks to the encapsulation model it will completely avoid cross dependencies, and will help you structure your code in cohesive blocks.
+Medley helps you a lot in this direction, because thanks to the encapsulation model it will completely avoid cross dependencies, and will help you structure your code in cohesive blocks.

 *Let's return to how to correctly use `register`.*<br>
 As you probably know, the required plugins must expose a single function with the following signature